AmaravadiLikhitha/activity-/README.md

-Open the numbers.txt file in write mode.
+1.Open the numbers.txt file in write mode.

-Write the numbers 1 through 10 to the file.
+2.Write the numbers 1 through 10 to the file.

-Close the file.
+3.Close the file.

-Open the numbers.txt file in read mode.
+4.Open the numbers.txt file in read mode.

-Read the contents of the file.
+5.Read the contents of the file.

-Print the contents of the file.
+6.Print the contents of the file.

-Open the even.txt file in append mode.
+7.Open the even.txt file in append mode.

-Open the odd.txt file in append mode.
+8.Open the odd.txt file in append mode.

-Loop through the numbers.txt file.
+9.Loop through the numbers.txt file.

-Check if the number is even or odd.
+10.Check if the number is even or odd.

-If the number is even, write it to the even.txt file.
+11.If the number is even, write it to the even.txt file.

-If the number is odd, write it to the odd.txt file.
+12.If the number is odd, write it to the odd.txt file.

-Close the files
+13.Close the files